-AdvicePeriod, LLC is a fee-only firm with its headquarters located in Los Angeles, AdvicePeriod has 34 offices and more than $3.4 billion in assets under management (AUM).
+AdvicePeriod, LLC is a fee-only firm with its headquarters located in Los Angeles, California.
 Its financial advisors are equipped to provide advice around investment management, retirement savings, tax planning and more.

 AdvicePeriod launched in 2013.
 OpenAdvisors, LLC, is its majority owner, which, in turn, is owned by Steven D. Lockshin.
 The firm generally supports investing in low-cost, passively managed index funds, but will consider active management and alternative investments if it considers them suitable for helping meet the client’s investment objectives.

-The firm generally requires a minimum portfolio size of $500,000 in order to establish and maintain a relationship.
+The firm generally does not require a minimum portfolio size in order to establish and maintain a relationship.
 However, the firm may choose not to work with clients with smaller amounts to invest, any the firm may also impose minimum annual fees.

 Services Offered by AdvicePeriod

 AdvicePeriod offers financial planning and investment advisory services.
 Its emphasis is on helping people plan their financial life.
 Of course, investing is a core competency, but it is just one part of the financial plan package.
 Generally, the firm allocates client assets across passively managed index funds.
 But it will consider other strategies if it believes they can help clients meet their investment goals and if it believes they're appropriate based on the client's risk tolerance and other factors.

 When appropriate, the firm may also recommend the use of independent money managers.
 Clients would come into separate agreements with these firms, which set fees and other terms.
 However, AdvicePeriod would monitor and evaluate the strategies of these third-party managers in order to ensure they align with your investment objectives and overall best interests.

 In certain cases, the firm may recommend an automated robo-advisory program provided by Betterment LLC, an affiliated third-party advisor.
 These programs generally invest in exchange-traded funds that adhere to your risk levels and other variables.